 Chronic Wasting Disease (CWD) was first detected during the 1960’s in a captive deer research facility in Colorado.
 Although that’s not yet the worst thing that Wyoming has inherited from Colorado, it is becoming an increasing concern for wildlife managers and hunters.

 In summary, CWD is incurable, causes degradative neurological effects and weight loss, and has never been eradicated once introduced in an area.
-It is a density-dependent disease that affects older male deer in higher rates and severity, which skews affected herds to younger ages.
+It is a density-dependent disease that affects older male deer at higher rates and severity, which skews herds to younger ages.
 This means the more deer there are in an area, the faster it spreads and the more severe the symptoms are.
 It also affects all cervids including mule deer, whitetail, moose, and elk.

 A previous Wyoming Wildlife Federation article goes into greater detail about how CWD works and what it is.

-Just last year, CWD popped positive in three hunting areas it was never previously recorded in.
+Just two years ago, CWD popped positive in three hunting areas it was never previously recorded in.
 An elk in the National Elk Refuge herd tested positive for the first time since mandated testing of all harvested animals at the refuge started in 2018.
 As a disease that is often associated with deer, Wyoming Game and Fish Department (WGFD) now has its hands full trying to figure out how to protect elk and moose.
 Wyoming hunters stand in the position to be incredibly influential with how management decisions are made by getting their deer or elk tested for CWD.